uberkael/dspick/README.md

 source dspick.zsh
 ```

-Add `.env` with API keys for your LLM provider.
+Create a `.env` file with your LLM provider API Keys.
-(ollama does not need it)
+(Not required if using Ollama.)

 ```
 ANTHROPIC_API_KEY=xxxxxx